kalimcdougall/kali-mcdougall/README.md

 **Hello!
 I'm Kali** <img src="./cat.gif" width="7%" height="7%"/>

-  I am a graduate student at the University of Victoria 🍁 I study ice shelves in Antarctica with satellites 🛰️
+  ✨ Satellite enthusiast, big fan of ice ✨ I study ice shelves in Antarctica with SAR at the University of Victoria 🍁🛰️

 📚 The programming tools I use most often are: